 The Board of Trustees continues to monitor the key risks to which the Trust is exposed.
-As noted in the Trustee's Report, Trustees review the Trust's Risk Register termly at their Finance and Risk Management Meetings, with greater scrutiny occurring at the termly Audit Committee Meeting.
-As per the Trust's Risk Strategy Policy, Trustees also review their risk appetite and risk tolerance several times per year.
-Consequently, the Board of Trustees are of the view that there is a formal ongoing process for identifying, evaluating and managing the Trust's significant risks and the process was in place throughout the period 1 September 2021 to 31 August 2022 and up to the date of approval of the annual report and financial statements.
-This process is regularly reviewed by the Board of Trustees.
+As noted in the Director's Report, Trustees review the Trust's Risk Register termly at their Finance and Risk Management Meetings, with greater additional scrutiny occurring at the termly Audit Committee Meeting.
+As per the Trust's Risk Strategy Policy, Trustees also review their risk appetite and risk tolerance at least annually when their review the risk Strategy in their October Trustee meeting.
+Consequently, the Board of Trustees are of the view that there is a formal ongoing process for identifying, evaluating and managing the Trust's significant risks and the process was in place throughout the period this period.